xxwebplus/morfy-admin-panel/README.md

 **Very Important:**

 > Go to libraries/Force/FileSystem and open Dir.php and replace DS for '/',
-On file config/site.yml  rename autor by author
+and on file config/site.yml  rename autor by author

 Now copy admin folder in root of Morfy Cms